 Sparebanken Sør Boligkreditt AS is a wholly-owned subsidiary of Sparebanken Sør, and the company's business is operated from Kristiansand.
-The company is licensed by the Financial Supervisory Authority of Norway to operate as a mortgage company, and is allowed to issue covered bonds.
+The company is licensed by the Financial Supervisory Authority of Norway to operate as a mortgage company and is allowed to issue covered bonds.
 Sparebanken Sør Boligkreditt AS is part of Sparebanken Sør's long-term financial strategy.
 All shares are owned by Sparebanken Sør, and the financial statements are consolidated into the financial statements of the Sparebanken Sør Group.
 Sparebanken Sør Boligkreditt AS' operations are subject to supervision by the Financial Supervisory Authority of Norway.
-An investigator has been especially appointed for the mortgage company to attend to the quarterly analysis of the company's cover pool.
+An investigator has been specially appointed for the mortgage company to attend to the quarterly analysis of the company's cover pool.

-The cover pool consists of secured mortgages, interest bearing securities and financial derivatives.
-The mortgages are granted by Sparebanken Sør and later taken over by Sparebanken Sør Boligkreditt AS.
+The cover pool consists of secured mortgages, substitute assets in interest-bearing securities and financial derivatives.
+The mortgages are granted by Sparebanken Sør and later taken on by Sparebanken Sør Boligkreditt AS.
 The secured mortgages meet the requirements established by the company for inclusion in the company's cover pool.
-One important requirement is that any outstanding loan balance taken over by the company, must not exceed 75 % of the mortgaged property's market value at the date of acquisition.
+One important requirement is that any outstanding loan balance taken on by the company, must not exceed 75 % of the mortgaged property's market value at the date of acquisition.

-At the end of 2020, the company had taken on a mortgage loan portfolio totalling NOK 48 910 million, transferred from Sparebanken Sør, of which NOK 48 786 million was included in the cover pool.
-Sparebanken Sør Boligkreditt AS had issued covered bonds totalling NOK 44 723 million.
+At the end of 2021, the company had taken on a mortgage loan portfolio totalling NOK 49 680 million, transferred from Sparebanken Sør, of which NOK 49 498 million was included in the qualified cover pool.